flutter/flutter-intellij/README.md

 Preferences dialog, in `Languages & Settings` > `Flutter`.
 You can change the 'Run applications in Dart 2.0 mode' preference from:
 - using the Flutter SDK default
-- explicitly enabled preview Dart 2.0, and
+- enabling preview Dart 2.0, or
-- explicitly disabling preview of Dart 2.0
+- disabling preview Dart 2.0

 ## Filing issues